7 DIY Face Scrubs You Can Make With Ingredients In Your Kitchen

 • 1 tbsp honey

 In a blender or food processor, pulse the oats until they are finely ground.
-Take the ground oats and mix them with the yogurt and honey until it forms a paste.
+Mix the ground oats with the yogurt and honey until it forms a paste.
 Gently rub the Face Scrub into your face, and store any leftovers in an airtight container for later.

 best natural face scrub

-Papaya contains natural enzymes that nourish, soften and exfoliate the skin.
-The main beauty ingredient in papaya is papain, a natural enzyme that has skin bleaching & exfoliating properties.
-The honey provides a soothing and calming effect which helps tone down the acid nature of the papaya.
+Papaya contains natural enzymes that nourish, soften, and exfoliate the skin.
+The main beauty ingredient in papaya is papain, a natural enzyme that has skin-bleaching & exfoliating properties.
+The honey provides a soothing and calming effect, which helps tone down the acidic nature of the papaya.

 • 1 clean and chopped papaya